+- (a) defending champion;

-- (a) Invites based on Masters seed points; and - (b) WSL Wildcards.
+- (b) Invites based on Masters seed points; and

+- (c) WSL Wildcards.

-Article 92: Format
+Article 94: Format

 The format will be a round robin (number of rounds to be decided due to site of Event) with the two age-divisions' top 8 for men and 4 for women competing after the round robin in a final's format until a 2-Surfer final is decided and the winners are declared champion of their respective division.